‘THE A35 - A MORE DIRECT ROUTE’ - Mercedes-AMG A 35 4MATIC Range Independent New Review (Ref:120/11826)

 This revised model's marked by new look front headlamps, an AMG-specific radiator grille and new AMG emblem badging. as before, all the key elements of premium Mercedes hot hatch design are in evidence here - there's also a saloon variant on offer too.
 With both versions, distinguishing features at the front include a radiator grille with twin louvres, an AMG Line front apron with flics on the air intakes and a front splitter and silver chrome trims on the louvres in the outer air intakes.
 From the side, you'll notice aerodynamically optimised 18-inch light-alloy wheels in a twin-spoke design and special AMG Line side sill panels.
 The back view is dominated by a rear apron with a sporty diffuser insert, the spoiler lip on the roof and the two round tailpipe trims.

 Inside, there are seat covers in Artico man-made leather with Dinamica microfibre in black, red contrasting stitching and red belts.
 Red piping on the microfibre Dinamica trim element and ventilation nozzles with a red ring add further accents.
-Like lesser new-generation A-Class models, this one features the MBUX multimedia system.
-Smart centre-dash infotainment screen presentations underline the clear control structure and feature brilliant maximum-resolution 3D graphics.
+Like lesser new-generation A-Class models, this one features the MBUX multimedia system. smart centre-dash infotainment screen presentations underline the clear control structure and feature brilliant maximum-resolution 3D graphics.
 And this display blends into that for the Widescreen Cockpit screen that replaces conventional instrument dials.
 For the dials, you can select a 'Supersport mode' with a central, round rev counter and additional information presented in the form of bars to the left and right of the rev counter.

 Market and Model